gjlondon/definitive_guide_to_django_deployment/README.md

     docker build -t django_deployment .
     docker run --env-file=deploy/environment -tiv $(pwd):/project/django_deployment django_deployment /bin/bash

+This step may take a while to download everything, so why not watch a [PyCon video](http://pyvideo.org/category/65/pycon-us-2015) while you wait?

-And now you're at a bash shell in a container with all the tools installed.
+Once the process finishes, you'll be at a bash shell in a container with all the tools installed.
 The project's root directory has been mounted inside the container so un-tracked files like settings will be stored on your workstation but will still be available to `fab` and other tools.